Phileosopher/commonplace/politics-leftism.md

 - [Upper-class](classes.md) leaders who [run society poorly](mgmt-badsystems.md), but want to [appear](people-image-why.md) benevolent.
 By doing so, their [image](people-image-why.md) is [risk management](safety-riskmgmt.md) against people taking their stuff.
 - Anyone who hates [reality](reality.md) or [their place in it](people-image-why.md), doesn't [understand](understanding.md) how much worse things could be, or wants to see [large-scale](groups-large.md) political [change](trends.md) without regard to its [risks](safety.md).

+APPLICATION: Attacking someone because they attacked you is two wrong actions, or at the very best one wrong action and a retaliation.
+Nothing [good](morality.md) comes of it, but the scope of the actions can destroy quite a lot.
+However, the Left frequently uses evil-for-evil to [justify](logic.md) a political revolution.

+APPLICATION: Larger cities tend to create more leftward thinking.
+This isn't because of intelligence, but because city-dwellers are so [specialized](jobs-specialization.md) that they've normalized trusting large institutions like governments and corporations for everything they need.

+APPLICATION: The religious nature of neo-Marxism slowly shifts it to a form of neo-paganism.
+With [futurism](https://trendless.tech/trends/) involved, it may include [AI](computers-ai.md) worship.

 ## The system's failure

 The breakdown in this system involves the transactions.
 Every Marx-like revolution has resulted in taking things taken away from the upper class, but the system has always been [corrupt enough](mgmt-badsystems.md) that the poorest people never seem to get those things.
 Often, the class revolution destroys many aspects of civilization, including the core mechanics of the [family](people-family.md).

+APPLICATION: A [perfect society](politics-perfectsociety.md) has the [claimed](people-image-why.md) actions of leftism, but is driven by [love](people-love.md).
+Without that love, any leftward government is a totalitarian dictatorship under another name.

 Further, once the new government is in place, nobody [creates](creations.md) with the same [passion](mind-feelings.md) they had compared to before.
 Once self-interested purpose is completely removed, people would *theoretically* work harder out of [love](people-love.md) for other people, but that goes against [human nature](humanity-universals.md) to not have personal gain mixed into it somewhere.
 Thus, the government must force people to work harder, which over time creates a cycle within society that forces everyone into a form of [slavery](slavery.md).